sunlightlabs/datajam-chat/CONTRIBUTING.md

     $ rake chat:build

 to recompile the javascript, and you'll be ready to commit.
-If you add files, you'll need to insert their paths in the correct place in `build.manifest` so the build task will include it.
+If you add files, you'll need to insert their paths in the correct place in `.javascripts-manifest` so the build task will include it.
 The determining factor behind include order is the flow of dependencies--any modules required by your module must be defined above it.

 Do not define your uncompressed modules with names, the build script will handle this as it processes them.